Inducing Strong Non-Linearities in a Phonon Trapping Quartz Bulk Acoustic Wave Resonator Coupled to a Superconducting Quantum Interference Device: Discussion

-Understanding of the nonlinearity of a SQUID amplifier coupled to a high-$Q$ resonator is important for designing of a future CQOs.
-In fact, these experiments provide results for the open loop response of possible CQO topologies coupled to SQUID amplifiers.
-The non-linearity is a necessary condition for any feedback oscillator to create a limit cycle, and the degree of nonlinearity controls the phase noise budget trade off.
+Understanding of the nonlinearity of a SQUID amplifier coupled to a high-$Q$ resonator is important for designing of a future Cryogenic Quartz Oscillators.
+The experiments presented in this work present results for open loop response of possible CQO topologies.
+Being a necessary condition for any feedback oscillator to create a limit cycle, the degree of nonlinearity controls the phase noise budget trade off.
 The strong low power nonlinearity keeps the oscillator circulating power low, which will typically reducing the flicker noise (the main limit in room temperature oscillators) but increasing the effect of thermal fluctuations due to the weaker signal to noise ratio of the acoustic resonance frequency determination.
 Weaker nonlinearity needs higher circulating power for saturation, thus minimising the thermal noise but inducing excess flicker noise\cite{Gagnepain:1983aa}.
-For the CQO, thermal noise is naturally reduced by orders of magnitude by working at cryogenic temperatures, so the SQUID-BAW system gives a way to reduce the oscillator power significantly to keep flicker noise as low as possible.
-Thus, this work in an enabling step towards producing extraordinary frequency stability\cite{Goryachev:2013ly} beyond the limit achieved at room temperature devices\cite{Salzenstein:2010aa} required for some test of fundamental physics e.g. the Lorentz invariance in the neutron sector\cite{acoustLI}.
+For CQO, thermal noise is naturally reduced by orders of magnitude by keeping the temperature low, so the SQUID-BAW system gives a way to reduce the oscillator power significantly to keep flicker noise as low as possible.
+Thus, this work in an enabling step towards producing high frequency stability\cite{Goryachev:2013ly} beyond the limit achieved at room temperature devices\cite{Salzenstein:2010aa} required for some test of fundamental physics e.g. the Lorentz invariance in the neutron sector\cite{PhysRevX.6.011018}.

-This work was supported by the Australian Research Council Grant No. CE110001013.
+This work was supported by the Australian Research Council Grant Numbers CE170100009 and DP160100253.
+SG would like to thank ENSMM for its financial support.